-We provide location-based marketing, analytics, and attribution to agencies, so we polled our customers to learn their take on the world.
+We provide geofencing, location-based marketing, and attribution solutions to agencies, so we polled our customers to get their take.
 They shared with us their biggest challenges and best opportunities for the future.

 The Worst of Times